bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between forEach and .map is that .map returns a new array while forEach mutates the existing one.

 2. What is the difference between a function and a method?

+The difference is that a method is a function within an object and needs to be called as such.

 3. What is closure?

+A closure is the combination of a function and its lexical environment in where function was declared.

 4. Describe the four rules of the 'this' keyword.

+The four rules are Window/Global Object binding, explicit binding, implicit binding and lastly new binding.

 5. Why do we need super() in an extended class?

+Super() allows us to inherit the parent classes parameters in which we extend.

 ## Project Set up